This document covers in an organized and thorough manner how to implement Every Campus A Refuge on your campus and the best way to go about it.

 Creating a Network of Support

 Donors can provide financially and help reduce costs through donations.
 Before accepting donations, contact your institution’s Office for Advancement to ensure that donations will be processed and designated correctly.
 Your Office of Advancement can also help you access the alumni network and request donations through telephone campaigns, mass emails, and mail.
 You may also consider holding community events such as performances, dinners, and bake sales to raise funds to support your ECAR chapter.
 In addition to alumni, departments on campus may pledge amounts to your chapter depending on your school policy.
 The student body can also be a generous source for both funding and donations.
 Reach out to student government, clubs, and organizations and ask for monetary support, especially towards the end of the fiscal year when they might have some remaining funds they can no longer spend or rollover.
 Make sure that you are following your institution’s rules and guidelines regarding donations, creating a budget-line to receive donations, and keeping track of your funds.
-In the appendix on page 37, there is a sample letter that can be used to reach out to both departments on campus, and student clubs and organizations.
+In the appendix, there is a sample letter that can be used to reach out to both departments on campus, and student clubs and organizations.

 Material Donations & Tax Deductions